 Combine a mansard main roof only with a secondary shed or hip roof than lower than the mansard eave.
-Use a mansard roof with a
+Use a mansard roof with a second empire or Italianate style of architecture.

 Attach the highest roofline of the shed roof as a secondary roof to the dominant building mass.